vdim/yz/README.md

 > "... it seems likely that the verbosity of a query language might obscure
 > important information or its syntax may emphasize unimportant query features
 > rather than important ones."
-> -- from "Database Queries in Java" thesis by Christopher Ming-Yee Iu
+> -- from ["Database Queries in Java"] (http://infoscience.epfl.ch/record/153803) thesis by Christopher Ming-Yee Iu, page 61.

 YZ[ˈiːzi] is simple (easy) string-based object query language.